blandwhite/Project_1/README.md

 ## Pain Points

  - Creating a Multi-index dataframe that provides two keys for the Monte Carlo simulator (keys=indexes).
  - Results of the MC Simulations were lackluster.
+At least one suspected reason is that we were using historical data going back to November 2017 vs a smaller timeframe, e.g. 3 years (starting January 2019).

 ---